nfour/rram/layouts/electron__SUBSET/README.md

 # ELECTRON SUBSET
-This servers an electron running subset app.
+This serves as an electron subset app, to be dropped into any other layouts, turning them into desktop apps.

 ## USAGE
 - Drop `./electron` into any app